berithpy/ekumenlabs.github.io/README.md

 git push -f origin master
 ```

 Keep in mind that working directly on the `master` branch is discouraged and should be avoided.
 All the work done should have the `middleman` branch as a starting point.
+Any change made directly into `master` will be lost in future deploys made from the `middleman` branch.